 If you plan to stay on campus from May to August, there are additional room and board charges estimated at $2,000–3,000.

 CMU tuition pricing is an advantage for International students!
 Tuition for two semesters of undergraduate study is $9,828, before student services fees.
 (Based on 2015-2016 tuition rates and five 3-credit hour courses each term.)
 View a PDF of the full fee breakdown.
 Please note, Graduate course fees are different, and are the same as domestic costs.

 International Tuition Discounts are available for students from Developing Countries (countries listed up to and including 'Upper-middle income economies' according to The World Bank).
-We will automatically provide a 20% reduction in tuition.
-Graduate tuition is NOT included in this discount.
+We will automatically provide a 20% reduction in undergraduate tuition.
+Graduate programs (MA and MBA) are NOT included in this discount.
 Here is the discounted breakdown: